-While the roof repairs take place in 2016 we are unable to display any artworks on site for conservation reasons.
+While the roof repairs take place we are unable to display any artworks on site for conservation reasons.
 However, over 150 paintings and sculptures from Leeds Art Gallery’s nationally Designated collections will go on loan to over 70 international, national and regional venues.

 Building on our already extensive loans programme, this period of closure allows even more artworks from the Leeds collections to be enjoyed by people beyond the city, with some works going on loan for the first time.